avuyk/gallery/README.md

-# gallery
+# Gallery
-WIP gallery

-**Gallery to show image files, made in Symfony.**
+WIP **Simple gallery to show image files**

 **Overview**

-* A home page with a category listing, linked to paginated category pages with a thumbnail gallery of image files.
+* On the home page a category listing.
+* This category listing is linked to category pages.
+* The category pages are filled with images.
-* The thumbnails are linked to full size show pages.
+* The images are linked to full size show pages.
-* An admin section to upload images and set description.
+* In the admin section, images and users can be managed.

 **Some features**
+* Built with Symfony 4
 * Auto fill database with dummy data for development and showcasing.
 * Admin and user login required.
 * Search on keywords.
 * Bootstrapped for all devices.

 **Getting started**

-Use command: bin/console app:ReloadAndStart
+`composer install`

+To enable the (mandatory) use of a mysql database, copy .env to .env.local and change this line:
+`DATABASE_URL=mysql://db_user:db_password@127.0.0.1:3306/gallery_125400`.
+Set `db_user` and `db_password` to your local mysql login credentials.

+`bin/console app:ReloadAndStart`

 This command deletes all old images from /images/gallery, drops the old database if present, recreates a database with migrations, fills the database with fake data, and starts a server at http://localhost:8000
-*The process takes several minutes for retrieving image files and saving them locally.*
+*This process takes several minutes for retrieving image files and saving them locally.*

-Recreation of the database is needed because, when only reloading the fixtures, the id of tabel category_file keeps auto incrementing on top of old id's.
-Tabel category_file is a junction table without entity, that Doctrine generates and uses for the many-to-many relationship between files and categories.
+Recreation of the database is needed with reloading.
+When only reloading the fixtures, the id of tabel category_file keeps auto incrementing on top of old id's.
+Tabel image_category is a join table without entity, that Doctrine generates and uses for the many-to-many relationship between ImageFile and Category.

 Faker bundle fetches dummy images from http://lorempixel.com and saves them locally.
 Via Fixtures it fills the database with the image paths, image descriptions and file names.